 Measure J is a 1⁄2 cent sales tax in Contra Costa County administered by CCTA for transportation planning, projects, and programs.
 Measure J provides funding for fixed route and paratransit services to County Connection.
-Initial projections from CCTA are that sales taxes will remain relatively flat in FY 2023 as compared to FY 2022, at roughly \$109 million in Measure J revenue for the county as a whole.
-Therefore, staff is projecting total FY 2023 Measure J revenue will be equal to FY 2022 receipts at \$6.7 million.
+CCTA projects that sales tax will slightly increase in FY 2023 as compared to FY 2022, at roughly \$110 million in Measure J revenue for the county as a whole.
+Therefore, staff is projecting a modest increase to FY 2023 Measure J revenue, estimating receipt of \$7 million.